How to Export WordPress Posts

 - Verify the content of your export file.

-How to Migrate Posts From One WordPress Site to Another?
+How Do I Migrate Posts From One WordPress Site to Another?

 - Go to WP All Export and select Migrate Posts on the export site.

 - After the export is complete, download the Bundle option.

 - Go to WP All Import and upload the bundle file on the import site.
 WP All Import will use the import template in the bundle file to automatically configure the import.